 Creating a good and positive team ethic will help you and your team to stay motivated, especially if you are receiving pressure from your own manager.
 It can be tough to manage pressure, but a high-performing, productive team will help you succeed.

-1. Set clear and realistic team goals
+1. Set clear and realistic goals to improve team productivity

 Team goal setting is often overlooked, especially in small businesses where you have to do a lot with very little time and resource.
 We are more likely to set individual goals than team goals, but people do need a sense of direction as a lack thereof can quickly lead to job dissatisfaction and reduced productivity.
 Also, make sure team goals relate to individual goals.

-Even if it’s not realistic to aim for growth at this time, it can be as simple as adding additional value to existing clients so that you can build stronger relationships and customer loyalty.
+Even if it’s not realistic to aim for growth at this time.
+It can be as simple as adding additional value to existing clients so that you can build stronger relationships and customer loyalty.

 2. Have a shared purpose and team vision